 AD 35Cunningham is a taxpayer advocate, dedicated husband and father, businessman, school board member and former prosecutor.
 He lives in Templeton with his wife and four children.
 After earning his bachelor’s and law degrees, Cunningham returned home to the central coast and began work as a Deputy District Attorney for SLO County – prosecuting a wide variety of crimes such as fraud, assault and domestic violence.
 From public safety and fiscal responsibility to education, Jordan is a proven leader for the community that he has always called home.

 AD 6Before serving as Deputy Attorney General, Kevin Kiley spent years teaching 10th grade English at a South Central Los Angeles high school, devoting himself to education and leading an award-winning speech and debate team.
 Kiley earned a bachelor’s degree from Harvard, a law degree from Yale, and a master’s in secondary education from Loyola Marymount.
-Additionally, Kiley serves as an Adjunct Professor of Law at University of Pacific, McGeorge School of Law.
+Additionally, Kiley has served as an Adjunct Professor of Law at University of Pacific, McGeorge School of Law.

 For nearly a decade, Fong has served as the District Director to House Majority Leader and Congressman Kevin McCarthy, managing public policy issues for the region.
 In this capacity, Fong has worked to craft policies that encourage business expansion and enhance job opportunities for local residents.